📗 Books to Enhance Your Writing 📗

 IN THIS SECTION: Make Peace with Your Mind: How Mindfulness and Compassion Can Free You from Your Inner Critic, by Mark Coleman / Living from the Heart: Heart Rhythm Meditation for Energy, Clarity, Peace, Joy, and Inner Power, by Puran Bair / Cherishment: A Psychology of the Heart, by Elisabeth Young-Bruehl and Faith Bethelard

-The “inner critic” is the downfall of many a writer, both those who are highly experienced as well as new.
-Its tendency to rear up at the least movement of excitement or confidence in our hearts about our writing projects can slay the best of intentions, the most beautiful of aspirations.
+The “inner critic” is the downfall of many a writer, both highly experienced as well as new to the art.
+Its tendency to rear up at the least movement of excitement or confidence about our writing projects can slay the best of intentions, the most beautiful of aspirations.
 Because we tend to believe these inner, critical voices, we don’t have tools for distinguishing between helpful pointers and demolishing self-judgments.
 This compassionate, wise book charts the origin and destructive patterns of the inner critic — and gives us ways to diminish its power and connect with the fount of goodness and trust within us that is realer than anything the critic may level at us.

-With a lovely, compassionate Foreword by Buddhist teacher Tara Brach, this book’s chapters include:
+With a lovely, compassionate Foreword by Buddhist teacher Tara Brach, this book’s sections include:

 Read this book to free yourself from your inner critic and get your true inner Friend onboard with your writing, and your life.